JohannesBorgqvist/Turing_patterns_bud_scars/README.md

 3. conda install --name fenicsproject gmsh python-gmsh
 4. conda install --name fenicsproject paraview

+When everythin works properly, it should be possible to run all scripts inside the conda environment "*fenicsproject*".
+This environment is activated using the command

+* conda activate fenicsproject

+and to exit the environment type

+* conda deactivate

 Lastly, as these platforms are under constant development the versions of the involved packages changes often.
 Therefore, the versions of the packages involved in this project have been documented in the Markdown-file "VERSIONS\_OF\_PACKAGES.md" in this repositry.